chigvintseva/personal-portfolio-website/README.md

 ### Planned Structure

 1. **Home**
-    - Header with navigation (Home, About Me, Skills, Projects, Contact & Resume)
+    - Header with navigation (Home, About Me, Skills, Projects, Contact & Resume), fixed
     - Introduction with name, role (developer and student), and a professional photo
 2. **About**
     - Section with a brief bio, education, and extra involvements
 3. **Skills**
-    - Skills represented visually (similar to "my services" in Kevin’s but with Alexander’s representation)
+    - Skills represented visually
 4. **Projects**
     - Categorized into sections:
         - Web Applications